snowplow/advanced-analytics-web-accelerator/content/upload/upload_1.md

 Target table: YOUR_DB.ATOMIC.SAMPLE_EVENTS is created Staging table: YOUR_DB.ATOMIC.SAMPLE_EVENTS_STAGED is dropped
 ```
-Now you should have the ATOMIC.SAMPLE_EVENTS created and loaded with sample data.
+You will now have the ATOMIC.SAMPLE_EVENTS created and loaded with sample data.

 {{% /tab %}}